 The Oregon Constitution prohibits tax measures from having an emergency clause.
 This ensures that the people have the right to refer a tax measure for a vote by petition before it goes into effect.

-In 2010, voters approved a ballot measure referred by the Legislature requiring the Legislature to meet annually.
-Beginning in 2011, the Legislature convenes in February at the State Capitol in Salem, but sessions may not exceed 160 days in odd-numbered years and 35 days in even-numbered years.
+Since 2011, the Legislature convenes each February at the State Capitol in Salem.
+Sessions may not exceed 160 days in odd-numbered years and 35 days in even-numbered years.
 Five-day extensions are allowed by a two-thirds vote in both houses.
 In addition, the Legislature may hold an organizational session to swear in newly elected officials, elect legislative leaders, adopt rules, organize and appoint committees and begin introducing bills.

 Special sessions to deal with emergencies may be called by the governor or by a majority of each chamber.
-For example, the Legislative Assembly called itself into a special session in 2002, 2006, 2008 and 2010, Governor Ted Kulongoski called for a special session in 2006, and Governor John Kitzhaber called for a special session in 2012 and in 2013.
+For example, the Legislative Assembly called itself into a special session in 2002, 2006, 2008 and 2010, and Governor Kate Brown called for three special sessions in 2020 to deal with the COVID-19 pandemic.

-During the interim, individual legislators may be reached by calling the telephone numbers listed on the pages for the Senate and House.
-Legislative information may be obtained by calling Legislative Administration at 503-986-1848.
+During the interim, legislators may be reached by calling the telephone numbers listed on the pages for the Senate and House.
+Get legislative information by calling Legislative Administration at 503-986-1848.

 After adjournment of regular or special sessions, the work of the Legislature continues.
 Legislators study issues likely to be important during future sessions, become acquainted with new issues, prepare drafts of legislation and exercise legislative oversight.